What is conventional and unconventional gas?

 - Coal seam gas

-For more information on unconventional gas visit CSIRO.
+For more information visit DMIRS.

 What’s the difference between shale, tight and coal seam gas?